 It features 54 campsites, perfect for tents or camper vans.
 There are no hookups, but there are grills, modern bathrooms, a potable water source, and 2 boat launches for small boats and kayaks.
 If you need to pop into a store, the nearest one is in Marble Canyon, which is about 5 miles away from the campground.

 You will need no reservation – the campground is served on a first come first served basis.
 And as it’s very spacious, there is often some space left for those who arrive later in the afternoon.

 Phone:435-259-2411 Address: 2980 S Hwy 191, Moab, Utah 84532 Available activities:

-Not only is the campsite close to a wide variety of activites, it is also extremely comfortable.
-There is a heated spa and pool to enjoy on cool evenings after spending a day on hiking trails, biking or riding jeeps in the area.
+Not only is the campsite close to a wide variety of activities, but it is also extremely comfortable.
+There is a heated spa and pool to enjoy on cool evenings after spending a day on hiking trails, biking, or riding jeeps in the area.

 The newly finished T.V. lounge provides a relaxing place to socialize.
 There are new washers and dryers in the laundry room and new bathrooms with showers.
 There is also a covered pavilion and a grassy area for pets.

 All of the RV spots are pull-through with full hookups.
 Most are shaded.
 Free WiFi is provided.
 Visitors can sign up for area tours or buy snacks or souvenirs at the gift shop.